berkeley-scf/r-bootcamp-fall-2020/README.md

 Note that our ability to troubleshoot R or RStudio installed directly on your machine is limited (particularly in Windows).
 We'll try to help, but if we run into roadblocks, we'll direct you to the browser option.

-## Course Discussion and Questions

-We'll have an active online discussion forum (likely using Slack, Piazza, or Google groups) during the event.
-We'll also have in-person help using a Zoom virtual front desk.

-If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.